skranz/skranz.github.com/_posts/2019-02-22-FindingEconomicArticles.md

 If you want to analyse yourself the collected data underlying the search app, you can download the zipped SQLite databases using the following links:
 <ul>
 <li>
-Main database (should suffices for most analyses):<br><a href="http://econ.mathematik.uni-ulm.de/ejd/articles.zip">http://econ.mathematik.uni-ulm.de/ejd/articles.zip</a>
+Main database (should suffice for most analyses):<br><a href="http://econ.mathematik.uni-ulm.de/ejd/articles.zip">http://econ.mathematik.uni-ulm.de/ejd/articles.zip</a>
 </li><li>
  Large database containing names and sizes of all files in the data and code supplements:<br><a href="http://econ.mathematik.uni-ulm.de/ejd/articles.zip">http://econ.mathematik.uni-ulm.de/ejd/files.zip</a>
 </li>